MBACP | PGDip

 £50 per 50 minute session

-Free half an hour introductory session either online or phone.
+Introductory session is £35 face to face.
 It's important you find a therapist who is right for you, so our first session will be to meet, hear a bit more about you, and for you to decide whether you want to continue with me.
 There is no pressure to commit, and you don't need to decide straight away.

 My practice is allied with and welcoming of all genders, the LGBTQ+ community, non-monogamous relationships and sex workers.